Insider Guide: Best of Bangkok

 For live music, there's Cosmic Café.

-Curious name aside, WTF on Sukhumvit Soi 51 lives up to its multi-faceted (and equally odd) concept of food-drink-art-friendship, attracting the city's intellectual and creative types.
+Curious name aside, WTF on Sukhumvit Soi 51 lives up to its multi-faceted concept of food-drink-art-friendship, attracting the city's intellectual and creative class.

 WTF is comfortably tiny, with a few tables scattered around on the first floor near a well-stocked bar, while the second floor serves as a gallery space.